joshtynjala/actionscript-3.0-developers-guide/display/working-with-pixel-bender-shaders/using-a-shader-as-a-blend-mode.md

   The `foregroundShape` ellipse is the foreground object of the blend.
-The background image of the blend is formed by the part of `backdrop` and the part of `backgroundShape` that are overlapped by the `foregroundShape` object’s bounding box.
+The background image of the blend is formed by the part of `backdrop` and the part of `backgroundShape` that are overlapped by the `foregroundShape` object's bounding box.
 The `foregroundShape` object is the front-most object in the display list.
 It partially overlaps `backgroundShape` and completely overlaps `backdrop`.
 Because of this overlap, without a blend mode applied, the orange